micahflee/hacks-leaks-and-revelations/chapter-5/homework-5-3.md

-# Homework 5-3: Quickly Run a WordPress Site With Docker Compose
+# Homework 5-3: Run a WordPress Site with Docker Compose

 You can find the `docker-compose.yaml` file used in this homework [here](./wordpress/docker-compose.yaml).